top of page

 After practice, they load the equipment truck, and check out their marching uniforms.
 Uniforms are kept at the school.
 They will check them in and out for each game/competition.
 They will have time to eat their dinner and change into their uniform before they load the buses.
 After eating and getting dressed they will gather in their sections for inspection.

 Before each game/competition there is a process they go through called Inspection.
 They gather in their sections and the section leaders make sure everyone has the needed items to travel with.
 If they do not pass inspection, they will call a parent to come get them and will not be able to travel with the band.
-This is why it is so important to make sure they have the proper things when they leave in the morning and that they know the uniform room has extras to borrow or buy.
+This is why it is so important to make sure they have the proper things when they leave in the morning.
+Should they happen to forget or lose an item, the uniform room has new items available for purchase and a few loaner items.

-Please remind the kids that their uniform should never be put on the ground or laid in the grass unless it is in the garment bag.
+Please remind the students that their uniform should never be put on the ground or laid in the grass unless it is in the garment bag.
 They can enlist a friend to hold something if necessary.
-If they lose anything (shoes, mouthpiece, cell phone, etc...), they need to let their section leader, a drum major, or a chaperone know right away.
-Many a shoe or mouthpiece have been dropped on a dark parking lot or on the bus and it is hard to see them.
+If they lose anything (shoes, mouthpiece, cell phone, etc.), they need to let their section leader, a drum major, or a chaperone know right away.
+Many a shoe or mouthpiece have been dropped in a dark parking lot or on the bus and it is hard to see them.
 Things have also been known to fall through the stands.
 If the kids tell their section leader, a drum major or an adult before the band leaves the stadium, we will have a chance to find the item.
-No need to be embarrassed as this happens all the time, even to the upperclassmen!

-Likewise if the hem on the bibbers comes undone, or if they feel their uniform is just not fitting right, they need to come and find one of the uniform volunteers.
+Likewise if the hem on their bibbers comes undone, or if they feel their uniform is just not fitting right, they need to notify one of the uniform parents.
 The kids will know who they are after getting fitted in the summer.
-They can also go to a chaperone.
+Any chaperone can also help them.

-For the “OH NOOO, I FORGOT…!!!”
-No worries!
+For the “OH NOOO, I FORGOT…!”
+Don’t worry!
 It happens.
-In the uniform room we have a few loaner garment bags and shoes.
+We have a few loaner garment bags and shoes in the uniform room..
 We do not have enough bags for everyone nor do we have all shoe sizes but we can cover most needs.
-Also, we sell new gloves, crew socks, extra shirts and rain ponchos in the uniform room before every event all through marching season.
-These things are generally a few bucks each.
+Also, we sell new black socks, extra shirts, water jugs and rain ponchos in the uniform room before every event all through marching season.
+Prices are listed on the uniform room door.

 Dinner

 Your band fee covers most meals at marching competitions, NOT dinner before football games.
-The majority of parents bring their students dinner (usually around 4-4:15 pm).
+The majority of parents bring their students dinner (usually around 4:00 pm - 4:15 pm).
 Most bring fast food like Subway, McDonalds, etc...
-Some parents will pack their students a lunch and dinner in the morning for them to bring to school.
-Since the kids are not allowed to eat in the band hall, parents wait in the school commons and the kids come and find us after practice to get their dinner.
+Some students bring lunch and dinner to school in the morning.
+Since the kids are not allowed to eat in the band hall, if parents bring dinner to their students, they wait in the school foyer and the kids come and find them after practice to get their dinner.

 Stadium Practices

-From time to time we will practice at one of our football stadiums.
+From time to time we will practice at Challenger Columbia Stadium.
 To help with transportation issues, a bus will be provided from Brook to the stadium, if bus availability allows.
 If there is a bus available, the schedule is dependent on when the buses finish their intermediate school routes.
 Sometime between 4:30 pm and 5:00 pm buses will arrive at Brook to pick up band students.
 There will NOT be a bus to bring students back to Brook at the end of practice.
 You are responsible for arranging transportation home for your student.
 There is no cost to ride the bus.
-There is usually a run-through of the full show at approximately 8:45pm.
+There is usually a run-through of the full show at approximately 8:45 pm.
 This is a great time to see the show uninhibited.

 Pink Out Game

 The district has one game per year/per school in the month of October dedicated to showing support for Breast Cancer Awareness.
-For this game the students typically get a pink accessory provided by the booster club to wear.
-They may also wear a pink shirt under their bibbers, pink socks, pink temporary tattoos on their cheeks, basically anything pink!
-Any accessories (necklaces, bandanas, tiaras, bracelets, etc) must be taken off for the half time performance.
+For this game, the students typically get a pink accessory provided by the booster club to wear.
+They may also wear pink socks, pink temporary tattoos, basically anything pink!
+Any accessories (necklaces, bandanas, sunglasses, tiaras, bracelets, etc) must be taken off for the halftime performance.

-After an event, when the kids are leaving they change out of their uniform, either on the bus or in the parking lot, hang all the pieces on the hanger ( bibbers & uniform top) and then put the uniform in their garment bag.
+After an event, when the kids are leaving they change out of their uniform, either on the bus or in the parking lot, hang all the pieces on the hanger (bibbers & uniform top), and then put the uniform in their garment bag.
 When they get on the bus, the chaperones collect the garment bags and stack them in the front of the bus.
-When the bus arrives back at the school, each student takes one garment bag as they get off and then lays it on the sidewalk.
+When the bus arrives back at the school, each student takes one garment bag as they get off and lays it on the sidewalk.
 They then look for the bag with their name on it.
-Each student is responsible for checking-in only their uniform.
+EVERY student is responsible for checking in ONLY their uniform.
 They do not have to carry in the uniform of any other student unless asked by a band director, chaperone, drum major or section leader.

-Most events the band unloads the truck & trailer of all props and instruments.
-This is a team effort and it goes much faster when the entire band is helping carry things back into the school.
-After the truck is unloaded, they can check in their uniforms.
+The band unloads the truck & trailer of all props and instruments after most events.
+This is a team effort and it goes MUCH faster when the entire band helps carry things back into the school.
+AFTER the truck is unloaded, uniform check-in begins.

 Early Check Out